Types of Criminal Sentences

 - A minimum sentence represents the minimum punishment or the minimum time a convicted person must spend in prison before becoming eligible for parole or release.

 - A presumptive sentence exists in many states by statute.
-It specifies an appropriate or "normal" sentence for each offense to be used as a baseline for a judge when meting out a punishment.
-The statutory presumptive sentence is considered along with other relevant factors (aggravating or mitigating circumstances) in determining the actual sentence.
+It specifies an appropriate or "normal" sentence for each offense to be used as a baseline for a judge when handing out a punishment.
+The statutory presumptive sentence is considered along with other relevant factors, such as aggravating or mitigating circumstances, in determining the actual sentence.
 Most states have statutory "presumptive guidelines" for major or common offenses.